iswzr/Super-Store-Data-Analysis/README.md

 Hi there 👋!
 I'm super excited to share my first-ever data analysis project using MySQL.
 I did this just for fun to sharpen my SQL skills and instincts 🧠.

-I found a sample Superstore Orders dataset on Kaggle containing historical transactional data from a fictional supermarket store.
-The dataset includes order details like dates, shipping information, customer names, product details, sales, profits, costs, etc. It covers orders from 2014-2015.
+I found a sample Superstore Orders dataset on the Internet containing historical transactional data from a fictional supermarket store.
+The dataset includes order details like dates, shipping information, customer names, product details, sales, profits, costs, etc. It covers orders from 2012-2015.

 I loaded this dataset into a MySQL database and ran some queries to analyze the data - no specific business requirements, just following my curiosity! 🤓